THE BEACH

 The dune system at Horseneck Beach is home to piping plovers and coastal grasses.
 Walk the designated trails through the dunes for a perspective of the beach most visitors never see.

 Horseneck Beach State Reservation is about a 10-minute drive from Westport Point.
-From 2042 Main Road, you head south on Route 88 — it is a straight, easy drive with no highway needed.
+From 2042 Main Road, you head south on Route 88.
+It is a straight, easy drive with no highway needed.
 You can be on the sand in minutes.

 Horseneck Beach is a Massachusetts state reservation, so there is a parking fee during the summer season.
 As of recent seasons, daily parking is $20 for Massachusetts residents and $35 for out-of-state visitors.
 Walking or biking in is free.
-A season pass is available and pays for itself quickly if you visit regularly — and staying at Westport Point, you will.
+A season pass is available and pays for itself quickly if you visit regularly, and staying at Westport Point, you will.

 Yes, Horseneck Beach is one of the better surf spots on the South Coast of Massachusetts.
 The beach faces south into Buzzards Bay and the open Atlantic, picking up consistent swells in summer.
-The waves are not massive, but they are fun and reliable — good for shortboarding, longboarding, and bodyboarding.
+The waves are not massive, but they are fun and reliable, good for shortboarding, longboarding, and bodyboarding.
 Local surfers know it well.

 Yes.
 Horseneck Beach State Reservation has a large parking lot that accommodates hundreds of vehicles.
 On peak summer weekends the lot can fill by late morning, so arriving early is recommended.
 The lot is paved with restrooms and changing facilities nearby.

-Stay at 2042 Main Road — a waterfront colonial at Westport Point, just 10 minutes from Horseneck Beach.
+Stay at 2042 Main Road, a waterfront colonial at Westport Point, just 10 minutes from Horseneck Beach.
 3 bedrooms, dock access, kayaks, and sunset views over the harbor.
 Book on Airbnb.

 Book on Airbnb